ryanpcmcquen/slackENLIGHTENMENT/README.md

 Enjoy!

 Note:
-You will need to remove all packages before installing/upgrading to a newer version to ensure that all libraries all linked to the proper version.
+You will need to remove all ```sEL``` packages before installing/upgrading to a newer version to ensure that all libraries all linked to the proper version.